flymin/vscode-theme-gruvbox/README.md

 This repo contains two self-used theme for vscode, especially designed for Python with semantic highlighting.

-- Monokai: based on the official default Monokai theme, but colors show respect to Pycharm highlighting  under Mac system.
+- Monokai-pycharm: based on the official default Monokai theme, but colors show respect to Pycharm highlighting  under Mac system.
 - Gruvbox: based on the original repo, only reconfigure for semantic highlighting with Python.